 'I'm particularly excited by the idea of using innovative ideas to improve the supply of medicines, by which I mean linking new technologies with the administration of medicinal drugs', says Stefanie Pügge of the German aid organisation ‘Apothecaries without Borders’.
 Although the workshop was very challenging, she said, she did learn a great deal about sometimes ‘thinking outside the box’.
-Karina Fassbender, Head of Accelerator Africa at Merck, also had good things to say about the second lab of tomorrow held in Darmstadt.
+Karina Fassbender, Head of Accelerator Africa at Merck, also had good things to say about the innovation workshop held in Darmstadt.
 ‘The three days were a complete success in terms of enabling international actors to work together in innovative ways.
 We are delighted we could stage the lab.’

 One of the business ideas involves a national health database containing facts and figures on NCDs.
 By applying an algorithm, an app will use these data to recognise symptoms and propose treatments.